Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamo generation by semi-convection

 \subsection{Dynamo action: onset and self-sustained regime}

-We begin by discussing the onset of dynamo action.
-The key parameter is the magnetic Reynolds number $\Rm$; for growth in the magnetic field, $\Rm$ must be sufficiently large.
-Figure~\ref{fig:dynamoonset}(a) summarises a number of simulations for a range of $\Ek$, $\Rac$ and $\Pm$, showing the value of $\Rm$ achieved, and whether or not a dynamo developed (diagnosed by growth/decay of the magnetic energy $E_b$).
-It is clear that in general, larger values of $\overline{\Rm}$ produce dynamo action; however, the onset appears to vary strongly with $\Ek$ and $\Pm$.
+Figure~\ref{fig:dynamoonset}(a) summarises a number of simulations for a range of $\Ek$, $\Rat$, $\Rac$ and $\Pm$, showing the value of $\Rm$ achieved, and whether or not a dynamo developed.
+It is clear that in general, larger values of $\overline{\Rm}$ produce dynamo action; although the onset varies strongly with $\Ek$ and $\Pm$.
 However, defining the magnetic Reynolds number based on the full domain neglects the fact that the convective flow is rather weak in the outer stably stratified layer.
-We instead define a convective magnetic Reynolds number, using the assumption that the convective part of the kinetic energy is contained entirely within the convective region.
+We instead define a convective magnetic Reynolds number.

-where $R_1$ and $R_2$ are the inner and outer boundaries of the convective zone as defined by \eqref{eqn:R1}--\eqref{eqn:R2}, and $R_i$ and $R_o$ are the inner and outer boundaries of the domain.
-Figure~\ref{fig:dynamoonset}(b) shows the same data as panel (a), plotted with this new convective magnetic Reynolds number $\overline{\Rm_\text{conv}}$.
-Here, the onset of dynamo action is much clearer, with the dashed black line marking an approximate transition between simulations with and without growth in magnetic energy.
-This confirms that the dynamo is only active in the convective zone, and not in the SSL.
+where $R_1$ and $R_2$ are the inner and outer boundaries of the convective zone as defined by \eqref{eqn:R1}--\eqref{eqn:R2}, and $R_i$ and $R_o$ are the inner and outer boundaries of the domain (such that $h_{SSL}=R_o-R_2$).
+This new parameter is based on an assumption that the convective part of the kinetic energy is contained entirely in the convective region, introducing a factor of $\left((R_o^3-R_i^3)/(R_2^3-R_1^3)\right)^{1/2}$ into the r.m.s. velocity.
+The factor of $(R_2-R_1)/(R_o-R_i)$ is due to rescaling the length in the definition of $\R$.

+Figure~\ref{fig:dynamoonset}(b) shows the same data as panel (a), plotted with this new convective magnetic Reynolds number $\overline{\Rm}_\text{conv}$.
+Here, there is a more consistent trend in the onset of dynamo action across the values of $\Ek$, confirming that the dynamo is only active in the convective zone, and not in the SSL.
+For the range of $\Ek$ studied, the critical value of $\Rm_\text{conv}$ for dynamo action scales approximately with $\Ek^{1/3}$.
+This is a favourable regime for a geophysical setting, suggesting only small $\Rm$ may be necessary for dynamo when planetary values of $\Ek$ are considered.
+However, we note that the trend cannot hold to very low values of $\Ek$, otherwise the critical value of $\Rm$ could become arbitrarily small.